Grilled Chicken Shawarma Drumsticks

 We moved to the Grand Rapids area of Michigan about two years ago.
 It’s the place I called home for the majority of my life and we absolutely love it here.
 The food scene is great in Grand Rapids, with new restaurants popping up frequently and many restaurants where you’ll find a two hour wait because they’re so hot.

 Chicken shawarma, shish tawook, and chicken kofta are some of my favorite ways to enjoy chicken.
-Oh, and I love tabbouleh and cucumber tzatziki sauce!
-So many favorites these days from living there for 8 years.
+Oh, and I love tabbouleh salad, cucumber tzatziki sauce, and fattoush!
+So many favorites these days from living there for eight years.

 I try to bring these flavors into my recipes frequently because I love them so much, and I know they’re popular with a lot of you, too!
 These grilled chicken shawarma drumsticks are perfect for summer grilling and they’re so easy to make with less than 30 minutes hands-on time.

 Drumsticks are inexpensive, kids love them, and they’re perfect for a busy summer night.
-Serve them with roasted potatoes, grilled vegetables, rice, salad…basically anything at all.
-If you don’t feel like grilling, Herb Roasted Chicken Drumsticks & Potatoes is a sheet pan dinner that bakes in the oven.
-Or try easy chicken drumsticks in your air fryer for crisp juicy results every time.
+Serve them with roasted potatoes, grilled vegetables, rice, salad or basically anything at all.

 The base of this flavorful marinade is lemon and olive oil, accentuated by the spices you’d expect in shawarma: Garlic, paprika, turmeric, pepper, cumin, coriander.
-If you like things on the spicy side, try adding some cayenne to the marinade.
+If you like things on the spicy side, try adding a pinch of cayenne to the marinade.

 Ingredients